ShuzhaoFeng/JsonPathSerializer/README.md

 There are several important known issues and limitations for **JsonPathSerializer** for future development:

 * Supports for JSON path operators will be gradually implemented.

-* Currently missing a simple and reliable way to validate the JSON path string input.
-A wrongly-formatted JSON path will likely directly kill the process.